AdamMadrzejewski/Journey-Front-end-guideline/README.md

 In order to facilitate the contribution of anyone in a project, all commit messages must be in **English**.

-We also use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/), that is, the commit message must be in the form of a sentence, with the first word being an action, and the rest of the sentence a describing text.
+(IN PROGRESS, IGNORE FOR NOW) We also use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/), that is, the commit message must be in the form of a sentence, with the first word being an action, and the rest of the sentence a describing text.

 **✅ Good:**